blakeblackshear/frigate/README.md

 - [ ] Try and reduce CPU usage by simplifying the tensorflow model to just include the objects we care about
 - [ ] Look into GPU accelerated decoding of RTSP stream
 - [ ] Send video over a socket and use JSMPEG
+- [ ] Look into neural compute stick

 ## Building Tensorflow from source for CPU optimizations
 https://www.tensorflow.org/install/source#docker_linux_builds